Code-Institute-Submissions/my-first-milestone-project-3/README.md

         1. Find information about tours on offer.
         2. Find alternative ways to get in contact with the organisation with any questions I may have.
         3. Download any further information via the download link.
-        4. Subit contact details via the form submission.
+        4. Submit contact details via the form submission.
         5. Find social links to view specific activity like write ups, images or videos..

     -   #### Frequent User Goals